Women in STEM: Organized efforts

 To increase women's enrollment in the STEM field, researchers believe that it should occur in elementary and middle schools.
 Gender differences are evident by kindergarten, and many children have developed an attitude towards math and their career.
 According to a study about high school and middle school students, there is evidence of a gender gap in science and math test scores.
 Another method to reduce the gender gap is to create communities and opportunities apart from school.
 For instance, creating a residential program, women's only college, and affiliation between high school and college for STEM programs will help eliminate the gender gap.
 The research has shown that gender gap in STEM might be because of unsupportive culture that hurts woman's advancement in their career.
 Therefore, women all over the United States are underrepresented in tenure faculty and leadership positions.

-Organizations such as Girls Who Code, StemBox, Blossom, Engineer Girl, Girls Can Code in Afghanistan, @IndianGirlsCode, Stanford's Women in Data Science Initiative, and Kode with Klossy (spearheaded by supermodel Karlie Kloss) aim to encourage women and girls to explore male-dominated STEM fields.
+Organizations such as Girls Who Code, StemBox, and Stanford's Women in Data Science Initiative aim to encourage women and girls to explore male-dominated STEM fields.
 Many of these organizations offer summer programs and scholarships to girls interested in STEM fields.
-Other efforts like, Girls’ Day, exists in the Netherlands.
-During Girls' Day, beta, technical, IT companies and technical or IT departments from companies open their doors to girls from 10 to 15 years old throughout the Netherlands.
-The girls can participate in interesting activities, meet female employees and learn more about STEM activities and experience the undiscovered world of science, technology and IT up close.